 Harmony’s in trouble?
-Cue the chorus.
+Cue

 It’s about time there was an erudite acknowledgment that we are living through a musical dark ages (“Whatever happened to harmony?,” Arts, April 21, James Reed).
 I have had this ongoing conversation with music people for years.
 I am 63, so I am allowed to wax nostalgic.
 I consider myself very lucky to have experienced the magic of the harmony years, when rock ’n’ roll was young.
 I can actually remember singing the 1956 Five Satins song, “In the Still of the Night,” in harmony with a group of friends under one guy’s girlfriend’s window.
 Can you imagine something like that these days?